aadesigner/geekseat/README.md

-# A starter React App using Bootstrap, JavaScript, Sass and Storybook
+# A starter React App
+Using Bootstrap, JavaScript, Sass and Storybook